 We enjoy four seasons of weather, plenty of sunshine and moderate snowfall.
 We are protected from the rainy weather that is experienced in Seattle by the Cascades.
 We average 16.5 inches of precipitation and 50 inches of snow fall each year.
 The mountains around us average 200-400 inches, giving us a ski season from Thanksgiving to Easter.
 There are 7 ski areas within 2.5 hours of Spokane.
 There are on average 29 days above 90 degrees and 24 days under 32 degrees.

 Spokane boasts 20 wineries and counting, Northwest Museum of Arts & Culture (a Smithsonian affiliate), Mobius Children's Museum, historic homes and neighborhoods, farmers markets and the Spokane River running through it.
 Home of the Gonzaga "Bulldogs" basket ball team.

 The first inhabitants of the area were the Spokane Indians and the Inland Northwest tribes gather at the site of traditional fishing grounds to celebrate their heritage with dance, drumming and handicrafts in the Riverfront Park.

 There are 75 lakes within a 50 mile radius of the city so there are many opportunities for all water sports.
 Golf courses in and around the area are described as affordable, accessible and diverse.
-There are 19 public courses within a 45 minute drive of the city.
+There are 9 public courses in teh county and 4 Resort courses within a 45 minute drive of the city.
 Spokane City golf courses.